Your 10x developer is gated by a 0.1x pipeline

 Your most senior people, the ones who can spot the subtle problems, are now buried under a wall of context-free diffs.
 The 2026 State of Code survey found that 96% of developers don't fully trust AI-generated code, yet only 48% actually verify it before merging.

 Half of all AI-generated code ships without anyone genuinely checking it.
-That's not a productivity gain.
-That's a delayed incident.
+That is a delayed incident waiting on a date.

 The divergence is already here